shellbound/jwalk/README.md

     sed

 You can also store examiners in files and load them with the `-f <scriptfile>` command-line option.

+Note that jwalk will not display any output unless you call awk's `print` built-in command, such as with `-e '{print}'`.
+Most examiners will print records conditionally or display them in a different format.

+You can use pattern filtering in conjunction with examiners.
+The filtering happens first, so examiners are only aware of matched records.

 ### Special Variables